 A high-fat diet can lead to more abdominal fat.
 Don't try to eliminate all fat, and don't choose packaged fat-free foods.
-Instead, choose healthy fats from lean meats, avocados, and other "real" foods.
+Instead, choose healthful fats from lean meats, avocados, and other "real" foods.

 Reducing unhealthy fats

 Trans fats and saturated fats are not good for the heart.
-They can cause weight gain, and are closely linked with the development of visceral fat.
-Limit trans fat intake, and keep saturated fat intake to less than seven percent of the diet.
-No more than 20-30 percent of total caloric intake should come from fat.
+They can cause weight gain and are closely linked with the development of visceral fat.
+Limit trans fat intake and keep saturated fat intake to less than 7 percent of the diet.
+No more than 20–30 percent of total caloric intake should come from fat.

 Walking and other cardiovascular exercise may help reduce visceral fat.